triton-inference-server/python_backend/README.md

 #### Request Cancellation Handling

 One or more requests may be cancelled by the client during execution.
-Starting from 23.10, `request.is_cancelled()` returns whether the request is cancelled.
+Starting from 23.10, `request.is_cancelled()` returns whether the request is cancelled or not.

-If a request is cancelled, the model may respond with any dummy object in place of the normal output tensors on the request.
 For example:

 ```python
 import triton_python_backend_utils as pb_utils